- Home

 Major Repairs & Permits

 If your system needs a major repair, there are specific steps to follow to make sure to comply with the Snohomish County Health Department and Washington State regulations.
-Below is a list with examples of major repairs that require a permit.
-See our Septic Contractors page for information on hiring certified septic professionals.
+Below are examples of major repairs that require a permit.
+See our Find a Contractor page for information on hiring certified septic professionals.

 - Tank replacement

-If a licensed septic professional determines that your system needs to be repaired or replaced and a permit is required, contact a licensed septic designer to design a repair and follow the steps to apply for a permit from the Snohomish County Health Department.
+If a licensed septic professional determines that your system needs to be repaired or replaced and a permit is required, contact a licensed septic designer to design a repair and follow the steps to apply for a permit.

 FInancial assistance through Savvy Septic